Karen Robson (sociologist): Work history

 Robson has worked as a Senior Research Officer at the Institute for Social and Economic Research at the University of Essex.
 She has worked with UNICEF and the UK Department of Health, examining the correlates of young parenthood the European Union and the differences in the socioeconomic disadvantages of early mothers by ethnic groups in Britain.
 Robson joined the Department of Sociology at York University in 2004 and has held short post-doctoral positions at the Centre for Research on the Wider Benefits of Learning at the Institute of Education between 2006 and 2007, and The Geary Institute at University College Dublin between 2007 and 2008.
+She joined McMaster University in 2016 as an Ontario Research Chair.